 - a.
-Click Syslog, then Services tab. - b.
+Click the Syslog server, then select the Services tab. - b.
 Turn the Syslog service on and move the window so you can monitor activity.

 Step 2: Configure the intermediary devices to use the Syslog service.

 a.
 Configure R1 to send log events to the Syslog server.